ddkasa/ulauncher-toggl-extension/docs/guide.md

 - Description: Continue the last tracker or a tracker selected from the provided list.
 - Usage: `tgl continue`
 - Alt-Option: List alternative trackers to continue from cache.
-- Aliases: continue, cnt, cont, c
+- Aliases: continue, cnt, cont, restart
 - Optional Arguments: _Start_, _ID_, _Distinct_,

 ---